shoui520/shoui520.github.io/docs/new-guide-preview.md

 *Kanji*, meaning "Chinese characters", is another one of the writing systems used in Japanese.
 They are logographic and are much more complex and wider in variety than *kana*.
 There are around 2000 to 3000 of them used in Japanese, however, do not let this number demotivate you, because *kanji* are not to be studied and grinded like *kana* are.

-*Kana* are phonetically consistent, simple and few in number so they can be studied in isolation and mastered in a short amount of time, however, *kanji* are not used in the same way as kana and aren't exactly logical.
+*Kana* are **phonetically consistent** and few in number so they can be studied in isolation and mastered in a short amount of time, however, *kanji* are not.
+They aren't used in the same way either, and aren't exactly logical.
 What do I mean by that?

 Let's take this as an example.
 Because *kana* represent sounds in the language, we can write whatever we want according to the sounds as long as a kana exists for it, this includes writing English words.

 Now imagine I wrote the **English** sentence "I am learning Japanese" but using *kana*, it would be:
 > "あい　あむ　らあにんぐ　じゃぱにいず"

 Of course, this is ridiculous and there is no reason why you would ever want to do that, but the point being: you aren't exactly able to do this with kanji without it being completely unreadable and incomprehensible.
+But why then, do we use kanji? **Because of words.**

 Kanji only make sense when they are used in vocabulary.